brannondorsey/ml4music-workshop/README.md

 # ml4music-workshop
 Machine Learning for Music, Audio, and Sound Synthesis workshop @ the School of the Art Institute of Chicago, April 23rd, 2017.
+If you can't make it, or found this on the interwebz, I've written this README so that you can follow along on your own at home :)

 ## Overview